 During The Procedure

 Everyone tolerates procedures differently.
-At Advanced Recovery Concepts, we want to help make this experience as comfortable as we can.
+At ARC Psychiatry, we want to help make this experience as comfortable as we can.
 Below are options available to you to help ease any tensions you may have:

 Soft, Ambient Light

 TV with Roku Capabilities

 A Pillow – with a pillow cover solely for you

 A staff member will always be with you during the procedure to ensure you are comfortable.
 Never hesitate to speak up if you ever feel uneasy about the treatment.

 The great thing about this procedure is the ability to resume your normal daily routine – including driving!
 Some may experience mild headaches or slight discomfort where the stimulation was located.
 This is normal and typically lessens as treatments progress.
 If needed, you can treat these discomforts with over-the-counter pain relievers.

 If discomfort continues, please notify your provider.
 Adjustments in your measurements may be needed.

 Typically, patients notice improvement around the fourth week of treatment.
 This varies for each patient.
 Continue to discuss your levels of depression and anxiety with your provider so they can help monitor your progress.